matthewyoung94/NASA/README.md

-This is a user-friendly application that allow users to search NASA's image database via an API.
+A web application that allow users to search NASA's image database via an API.